title

 The U.S. Economy in 1935

-By 1935, unemployment in the United States had fallen from its high around 25 percent down to around 17 percent.
+By 1935, unemployment in the United States had fallen from its recent high of around 25 percent down to around 17 percent.
 Many were working only part-time and many others had dropped out of the workforce.
 Industrial production was 25 percent lower than it had been in 1929.

 Roosevelt tried to maintain good relations with big business, but his administration managed to increase taxes for the wealthiest people to seventy-five percent of their income.
 In July came the National Labor Relations Act, designed to free interstate commerce from the effects of strikes.
-This act displeased some business leaders, as it gave workers the right to organize without interference from employers, compelling employers to bargain in good faith with unions.
+The act displeased some business leaders, as it gave workers the right to organize without interference from employers, compelling employers to bargain in good faith with unions.
 And the act included a National Labor Relations Board to hear complaints.
 Some supporting the bill saw strong labor unions as protection against fascism and communism and a way of increasing purchasing power, while opponents of the act complained that it gave too much power to labor, denied individual rights sacred to the American way of life, and was unconstitutional.

-Copyright © 2010-2011 by Frank E. Smitha.
+Copyright © 2010-2014 by Frank E. Smitha.
 All rights reserved.